 He was transferred last week from Los Angeles County-University of Southern California Medical Center to San Francisco General and Trauma Center, bringing him closer to his home, Zada said.

 Stow has been able to open his eyes in recent days -- a positive sign, said his mother, even though he still can't focus and is not looking around.

 His children know about their father's condition, but still haven't seen him in the hospital, Stow's sister, Bonnie Stow, told HLN.
 The whole family, she said, is pulling for his recovery and hoping that any brain damage is minimal.

-"I don't think it's a matter of him surviving," Bonnie Stow said.
+"I don't think it's a matter of him surviving," said Bonnie Stow.
 "It's just a matter of what he'll be, if and when he wakes up."

-CNN's Ninette Sosa, Joe Sutton and Stan Wilson contributed to this report.
+CNN's Joe Sutton and CNN Radio's Ninette Sosa contributed to this report.